coupergateway/couper/docs/website/content/2.configuration/4.block/backend.md

 ---
 values: [
   {
-    "name": "add_form_params",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to add form parameters to the upstream request body" },
+    "description": "key/value pairs to add form parameters to the upstream request body", "name": "add_form_params",
+    "type": "object"
+  },
   {
-    "name": "add_query_params",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to add query parameters to the upstream request URL" },
+    "description": "key/value pairs to add query parameters to the upstream request URL", "name": "add_query_params",
+    "type": "object"
+  },
   {
-    "name": "add_request_headers",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to add as request headers in the upstream request" },
+    "description": "key/value pairs to add as request headers in the upstream request", "name": "add_request_headers",
+    "type": "object"
+  },
   {
-    "name": "add_response_headers",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to add as response headers in the client response" },
+    "description": "key/value pairs to add as response headers in the client response", "name": "add_response_headers",
+    "type": "object"
+  },
   {
-    "name": "basic_auth",
-    "type": "string",
     "default": "",
-    "description": "Basic auth for the upstream request with format user:pass ."
+    "description": "Basic auth for the upstream request with format user:pass .", "name": "basic_auth",
+    "type": "string"
   },
   {
-    "name": "connect_timeout",
-    "type": "duration",
     "default": "\"10s\"",
-    "description": "The total timeout for dialing and connect to the origin."
+    "description": "The total timeout for dialing and connect to the origin.", "name": "connect_timeout",
+    "type": "duration"
   },
   {
-    "name": "custom_log_fields",
-    "type": "object",
     "default": "",
     "description": "log fields for [custom logging](/observation/logging#custom-logging).
-Inherited by nested blocks."
+Inherited by nested blocks.", "name": "custom_log_fields",
+    "type": "object"
   },
   {
-    "name": "disable_certificate_validation",
-    "type": "bool",
     "default": "false",
     "description": "Disables the peer certificate validation.
-Must not be used in backend refinement."
+Must not be used in backend refinement.", "name": "disable_certificate_validation",
+    "type": "bool"
   },
   {
-    "name": "disable_connection_reuse",
-    "type": "bool",
     "default": "false",
     "description": "Disables reusage of connections to the origin.
-Must not be used in backend refinement."
+Must not be used in backend refinement.", "name": "disable_connection_reuse",
+    "type": "bool"
   },
   {
-    "name": "hostname",
-    "type": "string",
     "default": "",
     "description": "Value of the HTTP host header field for the origin request.
-Since hostname replaces the request host the value will also be used for a server identity check during a TLS handshake with the origin."
+Since hostname replaces the request host the value will also be used for a server identity check during a TLS handshake with the origin.", "name": "hostname",
+    "type": "string"
   },
   {
-    "name": "http2",
-    "type": "bool",
     "default": "false",
     "description": "Enables the HTTP2 support.
-Must not be used in backend refinement."
+Must not be used in backend refinement.", "name": "http2",
+    "type": "bool"
   },
   {
-    "name": "max_connections",
-    "type": "number",
     "default": "0",
     "description": "The maximum number of concurrent connections in any state (_active_ or _idle_) to the origin.
-Must not be used in backend refinement."
+Must not be used in backend refinement.", "name": "max_connections",
+    "type": "number"
   },
   {
-    "name": "origin",
-    "type": "string",
     "default": "",
-    "description": "URL to connect to for backend requests."
+    "description": "URL to connect to for backend requests.", "name": "origin",
+    "type": "string"
   },
   {
+    "default": "",
+    "description": "Changeable part of upstream URL.",
     "name": "path",
-    "type": "string",
+    "type": "string"
-    "default": "",
-    "description": "Changeable part of upstream URL."
   },
   {
-    "name": "path_prefix",
-    "type": "string",
     "default": "",
-    "description": "Prefixes all backend request paths with the given prefix" },
+    "description": "Prefixes all backend request paths with the given prefix", "name": "path_prefix",
+    "type": "string"
+  },
   {
-    "name": "proxy",
-    "type": "string",
     "default": "",
-    "description": "A proxy URL for the related origin request."
+    "description": "A proxy URL for the related origin request.", "name": "proxy",
+    "type": "string"
   },
   {
-    "name": "remove_form_params",
-    "type": "object",
     "default": "",
-    "description": "list of names to remove form parameters from the upstream request body" },
+    "description": "list of names to remove form parameters from the upstream request body", "name": "remove_form_params",
+    "type": "object"
+  },
   {
-    "name": "remove_query_params",
-    "type": "tuple (string)",
     "default": "[]",
-    "description": "list of names to remove query parameters from the upstream request URL" },
+    "description": "list of names to remove query parameters from the upstream request URL", "name": "remove_query_params",
+    "type": "tuple (string)"
+  },
   {
-    "name": "remove_request_headers",
-    "type": "tuple (string)",
     "default": "[]",
-    "description": "list of names to remove headers from the upstream request" },
+    "description": "list of names to remove headers from the upstream request", "name": "remove_request_headers",
+    "type": "tuple (string)"
+  },
   {
-    "name": "remove_response_headers",
-    "type": "tuple (string)",
     "default": "[]",
-    "description": "list of names to remove headers from the client response" },
+    "description": "list of names to remove headers from the client response", "name": "remove_response_headers",
+    "type": "tuple (string)"
+  },
   {
-    "name": "set_form_params",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to set query parameters in the upstream request URL" },
+    "description": "key/value pairs to set query parameters in the upstream request URL", "name": "set_form_params",
+    "type": "object"
+  },
   {
-    "name": "set_query_params",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to set query parameters in the upstream request URL" },
+    "description": "key/value pairs to set query parameters in the upstream request URL", "name": "set_query_params",
+    "type": "object"
+  },
   {
-    "name": "set_request_headers",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to set as request headers in the upstream request" },
+    "description": "key/value pairs to set as request headers in the upstream request", "name": "set_request_headers",
+    "type": "object"
+  },
   {
-    "name": "set_response_headers",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to set as response headers in the client response" },
+    "description": "key/value pairs to set as response headers in the client response", "name": "set_response_headers",
+    "type": "object"
+  },
   {
+    "default": "",
+    "description": "Modifies the response status code.",
     "name": "set_response_status",
-    "type": "number",
+    "type": "number"
-    "default": "",
-    "description": "Modifies the response status code."
   },
   {
-    "name": "timeout",
-    "type": "duration",
     "default": "\"300s\"",
-    "description": "The total deadline duration a backend request has for write and read/pipe."
+    "description": "The total deadline duration a backend request has for write and read/pipe.", "name": "timeout",
+    "type": "duration"
   },
   {
-    "name": "ttfb_timeout",
-    "type": "duration",
     "default": "\"60s\"",
-    "description": "The duration from writing the full request to the origin and receiving the answer."
+    "description": "The duration from writing the full request to the origin and receiving the answer.", "name": "ttfb_timeout",
+    "type": "duration"
   },
   {
-    "name": "use_when_unhealthy",
-    "type": "bool",
     "default": "false",
-    "description": "Ignores the health state and continues with the outgoing request" }
+    "description": "Ignores the health state and continues with the outgoing request", "name": "use_when_unhealthy",
+    "type": "bool"
+  }
 ]